 and this is both sides working together…

-Special Note: Please do not conclude that your LEFT BRAIN is useless or that your RIGHT BRAIN is better than your left.
+But don’t conclude that your Left Brain is useless or that your Right Brain is better than your left.

 Both sides are necessary and important… and complement each other in significant ways that enable you to construct and internalize an incredible library of musical knowledge and skills.

-The takeaway is this: When you study or perform music, you want to use the side of your brain that is appropriate for the task at hand… allowing the natural capabilities of each side to do what is does best… while also allowing each side to collaborate with the other side as needed.
+The takeaway: When you study or perform music, you want to use the side of your brain that is appropriate for the task at hand–allowing the natural capabilities of each side to do what is does best–while also allowing each side to collaborate with the other side as needed.